UfoMc/UfoRestAPI/README.md

 Copyright
 ---------
-> The Ufo Rest API is free 2 use.
-If u give me a credit or not is your choise.
+> The Ufo Rest API is free to use.
+If u give me a credit or not is your choice.
 Please dont use it for commercial purposes!

 Request
 -------